 Why are parents so protective when it comes to money mistakes?
 Some of their concern is rightfully based on knowing that adult money mistakes can be devastating.

 However, as Robert Kiyosaki, the author of Rich Dad, Poor Dad, tells us,

 “There’s a bit of hidden magic in every mistake.
 The magic is called learning.”

 Money management at its core is about making decisions.
 Becoming skillful in any endeavor requires practice.
-To learn to manage money requires hands-on practice and making mistakes.
+To learn to manage money requires hands-on practice and letting your kids make money mistakes.

 This hands-on practice does not happen in the classroom, simply because schools can’t provide real money.
 Schools can offer simulations, exercises, games and discussion, but not real practice.

 For kids to learn a new skill like music, sports, or art, parents provide the necessary ingredients.
 Parents know that these skills don’t develop overnight.

 Young musicians need an instrument, lessons and most of all, practice.
 Aspiring athletes need equipment, training, and most of all, practice.

 This is true of any skill that our kids want to master.
 Managing money is an essential life-skill that is best learned at home.
 Kids’ money mistakes are part of the learning process.